xy-tech/X2100-BIOS-EC/README.md

 ## Risk free way (Linux, easy)
 The BIOS provided comes with HAP bit set to 0.
 EC is patched.
-1. Download the files needed from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/).
+1. Download the files needed from [my website](https://www.xyte.ch/support/51nb-x210-x2100-software-support/) or from the release page.
 1. Run `sudo ./flashrom -p internal -w bios.bin` to flash the BIOS and shutdown the computer once the BIOS is verified.
 1. Unplug power and reboot.
 1. After booting back up, run `sudo bash update.sh` to flash the updated EC.